sthagen/mandiant-flare-floss/README.md

 malware authors evade heuristic detections by obfuscating only key portions of an executable.
 Often, these portions are strings and resources used to configure domains, files, and other artifacts of an infection.
-These key features will not show up as plaintext in output of the `strings.exe` utility that we commonly use during basic static analysis.
+These key features will not show up as plaintext in the output of the `strings.exe` utility that we commonly use during basic static analysis.

 The FLARE Obfuscated String Solver (FLOSS, formerly FireEye Labs Obfuscated String Solver) uses advanced static analysis techniques to automatically deobfuscate strings from malware binaries.
-You can use it just like `strings.exe` to enhance basic static analysis of unknown binaries.
+You can use it just like `strings.exe` to enhance the basic static analysis of unknown binaries.

 FLOSS extracts all the following string types:
 1. static strings: "regular" ASCII and UTF-16LE strings
 2. stack strings: strings constructed on the stack at run-time
-3. tight strings: special form of stack strings, decoded on the stack
+3. tight strings: a special form of stack strings, decoded on the stack
 4. decoded strings: strings decoded in a function

 Please review the theory behind FLOSS [here](doc/theory.md).